Skip to Content

 via Instagram: @ladybirdthejackabee

-The Jack-A-Bee is one of my favorite Terrier mixes, which combined the lively Jack Russell with the Beagle.
-Because they’re such new hybrids, there isn’t a standard and a lot of variation can occur depending on parentage.
+The Jack-A-Bee is one of my favorite Terrier mixes, which combined the lively Jack Russell Terrier with a Beagle.
+Because they’re such new designer dogs, there isn’t a standard yet – and a lot of variation can occur depending on parentage.

-What we do know is that these dogs were developed in the United States, despite both breeds originating from the United Kingdom.
+What we do know is that these dogs were bred in the United States, despite both breeds originating from the UK.
 Both parent breeds are very similar, showing qualities of independence, intelligence, devotion and friendliness.

-Physically, their face resembles that of the Beagle, while the body is more similar to a Terrier.
-A huge plus: the Jack-A-Bee doesn’t require much maintenance.
+Physically, their face resembles the Beagle, while the body is more similar to a Terrier.
+Also a huge plus is that the Jack-A-Bee doesn’t require much maintenance.
 However, they will likely shed moderately and still need regular brushing and bathing.

 RECOMMENDED: 31 Terrific Terrier Mixes